 But I still don’t understand how the scaled score is calculated…

-Don’t worry about it.
-The CISA exam scoring system is fair.
-It is better to focus your time and energy in exam preparation.
+Seriously, don’t worry about it.
+The CISA exam scoring system is fair, even if it’s difficult to understand.
+However, it is better to focus your time and energy in exam preparation.

 Official CISA exam results will be mailed to you approximately 5 weeks after the exam.
 If you opt-in for email notification during registration, an email indicating a pass/fail will be sent to you.
 The scores will also be available in your profile at the My ISACA > My Certifications page of the ISACA website.

 Due to confidentiality, you won’t be able to request the CISA exam results by phone or fax.